gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Need `groovy-lang` and `scala-lang` plugins
-- Need to decide where the 'compile java for jvm' functionality lives: should probably live with the language plugin, so that it's easier to add support for a new JVM language without modifying the base `jvm-component` plugin.
-    - Possibly need a 'java-for-jvm' plugin that is auto-applied in the presence of the 'jvm-component' and 'java-lang' plugin?
-    - Could then have the equivalent 'java-for-native' plugin that uses GCJ to compile java for native runtime
-- Split the native binaries plugins into `native-component` and the various language support plugins
-    - Consistent plugin composition for java/native
-- Consider splitting jvm-runtime & jvm-lang support into separate projects.
-Similar for native-runtime and native-lang.
 - All compiled classes are removed when all java source files are removed.

 ### Story: Legacy JVM language plugins declare a jvm library